cailleanC1C/C1C-Recruitment/docs/Architecture.md

 - `shared/coreops_*` — deprecated shims that re-export `c1c_coreops.*` for one release.
 - `shared.sheets.*` — Sheets adapters (recruitment, onboarding, cache core).

+CoreOps code exists **only** in `packages/c1c-coreops`.
+The `audit-coreops` workflow fails CI if any legacy imports, shims, or duplicate symbols live elsewhere.

 ## Monorepo workspaces
 - `shared/` — infrastructure plumbing that anchors this bot's runtime (Sheets adapters, cache, HTTP clients).
 Shared code here is tightly coupled to